andrew/ultimate-awesome/README.md

 - [Firmware-Guide](https://github.com/mikeroyal/Firmware-Guide) - Firmware Guide.
 - [flutter-ranking](https://github.com/myConsciousness/flutter-ranking) - ✨👑 Fully Automated Ranking of Flutter packages 👑✨ This repository aims to visualize the packages published on pub.dev as a ranking, to invigorate the community and promote competition.
 It is automatically updated everyday between 06:00 and 07:00 based on UTC time ✨.
 - [awesome-uc](https://github.com/open-source-uc/awesome-uc) - A curated list of awesome UC projects, software, tools and material.
-- [awesome-drone](https://github.com/Pana/awesome-drone) - A list of drone develop resource.
-- [awesome-ycombinator](https://github.com/PolymerSearch/awesome-ycombinator) - 🚀 A collection of awesome YCombinator resources for maximizing your startup and business success.
 - [Awesome-Target-driven-Navigation](https://github.com/Skylark0924/Awesome-Target-driven-Navigation) - Paper and summaries about state-of-the-art robot Target-driven Navigation task.
 - [awesome-buck2](https://github.com/sluongng/awesome-buck2) - Collection of resources about Buck2.
 - [awesome-drupal](https://github.com/theodorosploumis/awesome-drupal) - A collection of awesome resources, tools, books, podcasts etc for Drupal CMS.
 - [awesome-virtual-reality](https://github.com/vmfunc/awesome-virtual-reality) - 🥕A curated collection of Virtual Reality Resources.
 - [awesome-functional-css](https://github.com/winkerVSbecks/awesome-functional-css) - A collection of awesome things regarding functional CSS.
 - [awesome-text-style-transfer](https://github.com/yd1996/awesome-text-style-transfer) - A list of resources about Text Style Transfer.
+- [awesome-visual-localization](https://github.com/youkely/awesome-visual-localization) - Literature review of visual localization.
 - [awesome-robot-visual-imitation-learning](https://github.com/ZhihaoAIRobotic/awesome-robot-visual-imitation-learning) - A collection of papers, codes and talks of visual imitation learning/imitation learning from video for robotics.
 - [awesome-programming-humor](https://github.com/alichtman/awesome-programming-humor) - Awesome software, subreddits, websites, and other cool stuff that programmers would find funny.
 - [awesome-haskell-videos](https://github.com/andys8/awesome-haskell-videos) - A collection of awesome Haskell videos.
 Inspired by awesome projects line.